Nexus633/processenv2/README.md

 ### use .env files in your projects

-With **processenv2** you have the opportunity to use environment variables directly in your project.
+With **processenv2** you have the opportunity to use environment variables directly in your project.\
-You can parse **.env** files and add them to the global variables **_process.env_**.
+You can parse **.env** files and add them to the global variables **_process.env_**.  \
 You can also specify default values with **processenv2**.
-These values are used if there is no environment variable.
+These values are used if there is no environment variable.\
 This makes it easier to check for errors and use standard configurations.

-You also have the option to define nested variables, arrays and objects in the environment file
+You also have the option to define nested variables, arrays and objects in the environment file \
+You can use inline comments and masked hashtags (\\#)

 > **This module is compatible with processenv from TheNativeWeb.
 I would like to thank the team at TheNativeWeb very much.**

 _Click here to go to the GitHub page of processenv by TheNativeWeb_